triggerdotdev/examples/monorepos/turborepo-prisma-tasks-package/README.md

-# Turborepo monorepo setup with Trigger.dev and Prisma packages
+# Turborepo monorepo demo with Trigger.dev and Prisma packages

 This simple example demonstrates how to use Trigger.dev and Prisma as packages inside a monorepo created with Turborepo.
 The Trigger.dev task is triggered by a button click in a Next.js app which triggers the task via a server action.